arvimal/BootCamp/004-Networking/README.md

 The keys may be identical or there may be a simple transformation to go between the two keys.
 The keys, in practice, represent a shared secret between two or more parties that can be used to maintain a private information link.
 This requirement that both parties have access to the secret key is one of the main drawbacks of symmetric key encryption, in comparison to public-key encryption (also known as asymmetric key encryption).

 #### 17.7.
-Is SSL/TLS encryption asymmetric or symmetric?
+Does HTTPS use Asymmetric or Symmetric encryption methods?

-SSL/TLS encryption uses both `Asymmetric` and `Symmetric` encryption.
+HTTPS uses both `Asymmetric` and `Symmetric` encryption.

 * SSL/TLS Handshake - Asymmetric encryption.
 * Data transer session - Symmetric encryption.

 The SSL/TLS handshake initially uses `Asymmetric` Encryption.
 This means that two separate keys are used, a `Public` key and a `Private` key.
 The `public` key is sent over by the webserver to the client, along with the SSL certificate.
-The
+The server's public key is used to create a pre-master key by the client, and send over to the server.
+The server decrypts the pre-master key with its own private key.

 `Asymmetric` encryption uses multiple keys, which means that the processing overhead is high, while a `Symmetric` encryption uses a single key and the processing overhead is low.